How do I register?

 What is Gold Weekend?
 Is it required?

-Gold Weekend is our required training for Team Leaders, beginning the Sunday prior to Impact at 2pm and continuing until students arrive on Monday afternoon.
-It is required for all chaperones – no exceptions.
-This is how we maintain the high quality environment that promotes such rich spiritual growth at Impact.
-If you have leaders who cannot come up early for Gold Weekend, they cannot serve as TLs.
+Gold Weekend is our required training for Team Leaders, beginning the Sunday afternoon prior to Impact (please check your email or registration for actual times) and continuing until students arrive on Monday.
+It is required for all chaperones/ Team Leaders– no exceptions.
+This is how we maintain the high–quality environment that promotes such rich spiritual growth at Impact.
+If you have leaders who cannot come up early for Gold Weekend, they cannot serve as Team Leaders.
+If you cannot provide Team Leaders your church is asked to purchase a “TL Scholarship” which may be purchased online or by calling the Impact office.

 Will there be nurses on site?